QuTech-Delft/qne-adk/README.md

 ```

 Now everything should be setup and ready in order to create your own applications and experiments and run them on the simulator!

+### Troubleshooting

+If you have any issues installing SquidASM (e.g. it only seems to use version 0.0.1), check the following:

+- Make sure you're using the latest version of `pip` (run: `python -m pip install --upgrade pip`)
+- Check you're using a supported Python version [here](https://pypi.netsquid.org/netsquid/).
+In the wheel filenames, cpXX indicates the version - so if you have Python 3.10, but there is no cp310 wheel, it won't work.
+Check the OS is also compatible.
+- If `pydynaa` is failing, check the same as above [here](https://pypi.netsquid.org/pydynaa/).
+- For help with python versions, check out [pyenv](https://github.com/pyenv/pyenv).
+You should probably be using [virtualenv](https://virtualenv.pypa.io/en/latest/) or [venv](https://docs.python.org/3/library/venv.html) too.

 ## Commands
 The QNE-ADK uses various commands to create and run your applications and experiments.
 All the commands are listed below: